 "[External] Meeting today at 3:00pm"

 Phishing emails are getting more sophisticated and compelling.
 The email subject might be worded in a very compelling way.
-The text itself includes threats of lost access, requests to change your password, or even IRS fines.
-The sender’s email address can be a clever fake, or can even be “spoofed” to appear like someone you know.
+The text itself may include threats of lost access, requests to change your password, or even IRS fines.
+The sender’s email address can be a clever fake or can even be “spoofed” to appear like someone you know.
 Don’t believe it!

 Many safe and legitimate email messages come from external email systems.
 The [External] tag does not mean the message is a scam, but it does provide additional information about the message source.
 The [External] tag is there to help.
 The [External] tag means you need to stop and think about this email:

 - If there is a link in the message, Don’t click it!
 Instead, visit the Phishing Examples page to see if it has been reported.
 If it is a known phishing message, delete it.
-If the message is not listed and seems suspicious, please attach the message and send the email to firstname.lastname@example.org for review.
-For more information on identifying spam and phishing see How to Recognize and Avoid a Phishing Scam
+If the message is not listed and seems suspicious, please report the message for review.

 - Does the message make sense?
 A legitimate message would not ask you to provide your credentials to maintain your account access.

 - No [External] tag, but still a bit suspicious?
 Internal users can have their account compromised and be used to send out additional phishing emails.
-Visit this site updated by the ITS Help Desk to see if it has been reported.
+Visit the Phishing Examples page to see if it has been reported.

 Note: External to Office365 email senders with DMARC compliant uiowa.edu subdomains should not need exemptions to external tagging.